csandberg303/kba-threshold-sensitivity-analysis/README.md

 We are using the standard MIT license.

 # Purpose of the project
 Systematic Conservation Planning is a field of research that uses GIS and Python for spatial analysis, with the purpose of strategically identifying areas that meet a given conservation goal.

-Scientists bring together collected data from a variety of biological and ecological sources and execute an iterative workflow to define areas that successfully meet the required criteria.
-These data sources can include:

-* species populations,
-* vegetative land cover,
-* nesting sites,
-* seasonal feeding patterns
-* or even the location of historic cultural heritage sites.

-We will perform a sensitivity analysis of the current thresholds set by the IUCN, looking to see what KBAs can be found for each ecosystem type at 100%, 75%, 50% and 25% of the current thresholds.
-Results of the analysis are shared with key stakeholders and decision makers, enabling them to efficiently direct limited resources towards solutions with the lowest cost and greatest chance for long term ecological success.
+This occurs by bringing collected data together into an iterative workflow to define areas that successfully meet the required criteria.
+Depending on the conservation goal, data can be analyzed from a diverse range of sources including species populations, vegetative land cover, nesting sites, seasonal feeding patterns or even the location of historic cultural heritage sites.
+Results of the analysis are shared with key stakeholders and decision makers, enabling them to efficiently direct limited resources towards solutions with the lowest costs and greatest chance for long term ecological success.

+The International Union for Conservation of Nature (IUCN) has established a framework of criteria and thresholds for identifying Key Biodiversity Areas (KBAs) to conserve threatened species and threatened ecosystems.
+Our project will use Python to analyze vegetative land cover in the Continental United States (CONUS), and take a closer look at the spatial thresholds set by the IUCN for Threatened Ecosystems.
+We will perform a sensitivity analysis to see what KBAs can be found for a series of ecosystems using 100%, 75%, 50% and 25% of the current IUCN thresholds.

-Another factor we will look at is the natural spatial pattern of each ecosystem type (linear, patchy or matrix-forming), and how that pattern may affect how KBAs are identified.
+Another factor we will look at is the natural spatial pattern of each ecosystem (linear, patchy or matrix-forming), and how that pattern may affect how KBAs are identified.
 Perhaps a lower threshold would more effectively trigger KBA identification in linear ecosystems, such as those found along rivers and coasts.
-If so, spatial pattern might be a characteristic to be included in future IUCN Guidelines.
+If so, spatial pattern might be a characteristic to be included in future IUCN Guidelines for KBA identification.

+In addition to providing information specific to our question of how the IUCN thresholds perform in defining KBAs for our series of CONUS ecoystems, We hope that providing well documented code using the marxancopy package will have the extended benefit of allowing others to explore our results and find new applications for the code using their own source data.
+This code will efficiently create the needed directory structure and input files for Marxan analysis, which is more commonly accessed through the GUI interface of Marxan Connect or ArcGIS/QGIS.

 # Installation instructions
 ### Installation of earth analytics python environment